 Knowledge is power – and your KPIs are the knowledge your team needs.

-By using data to inform your decisions, you'll be less likely to fall for a hunch or a gut reaction to a sure thing and more likely to predict your own future.
+Using data to inform your decisions will make you less likely to fall for a hunch or a gut reaction to a sure thing and more likely to predict your own future.